Skip to main content

 Z-Score Normalization

-Each metric is standardized against the national distribution, removing scale differences so they combine cleanly.
+Each signal is standardized within its geography level every month, removing scale differences so they combine cleanly.

 3